insellab/insellab.github.io/gpcr_mutations.md

 In addition, a summarized version of these data can be found in [Supplement 2](https://drive.google.com/open?id=1ROW2FWvDYlP7w5n-qMR8KMapnjkD2Ta9).

+In addition, analysis of GPCR mutations to identify potentially significant mutations, via MutSig2CV is provided below:
 **Mutsig2CV** [files can be downloaded here](https://drive.google.com/open?id=1La_YVOFuoEqsXvCsyItA9XrKuASxCK0Y)

+Analysis was performed by the Broad TCGA GDAC project and hosted at https://gdac.broadinstitute.org/, MutSig2CV results for each cancer type were downloaded from this source and results for GPCRs specifically were extracted and can be accessed in the files downloadable via the link above.
+If using these data from Broad TCGA GDAC, please refer https://confluence.broadinstitute.org/display/GDAC/FAQ#FAQ-citing for information about how to cite.

 ## 1. Tumors that possess Somatic Non-silent mutations